- Practice

 Together with the American College of Sports Medicine®, EIM has created a tool kit of resources and support for keeping your patients active during the COVID-19 pandemic.

 Many of your patients are no doubt experiencing some level of depression or anxiety due to isolation and stress caused by COVID-19.
-The NCBH has developed resources to help you provide some comfort during this difficult time, along with clinical guidance, information for Certified Community Behavioral Health Clinics and more.
+The National Council for Mental Wellbeing has developed resources to help you provide some comfort during this difficult time, along with clinical guidance, information for Certified Community Behavioral Health Clinics and more.

 NORD has on-demand video and webinars, patient assistance programs and weekly state-focused virtual discussion groups, among other resources for vulnerable patient populations.